wsp-sag/activitysim/docs/users-guide/ways_to_run.rst

 When ``skip_failed_choices`` is enabled, ActivitySim will automatically perform debug tracing for one of the failed households within each model step where failed choices occur.
 The trace files will be saved in the output/trace directory with folders suffixed by ``_resimulate``.
 This automatic tracing feature allows users to easily investigate the reasons behind the failed choices without needing to manually specify trace IDs.
-This feature is partially implemented for simple simulate models, and is not yet available for interaction_simulate models.
+This feature is implemented for simple simulate models only, and is not yet available for interaction_simulate models.
 For interaction_simulate models, users can manually specify trace IDs to perform tracing of failed choices.

 Users can configure ActivitySim to not skip failed choices by setting the